30+ FREE PRINTABLES FOR YOUR HOMESCHOOL

 Get instant access to the printables library when you subscribe.

 Welcome to The Canadian Homeschooler.
 My name is Lisa Marie Fletcher.
 Like you, I am a homeschooling parent.
 I have 5 kids, a messy house, and big dreams (without an abundance of free time!)
 I spend my days teaching kids, playing with little ones, and chipping away at my computer.

 When I first started homeschooling my oldest through Kindergarten, I used an American boxed curriculum that came highly recommended to me.
 It was a good program, but I really wanted to include Canadian resources.
 That set me on this journey to discover and share what I found with other homeschoolers here in Canada.
 I hope this site helps you.

-To help Canadian homeschooling families connect with each other and also with companies and resources that will help them on their learning journey.
+To help Canadian homeschooling families connect with each other and also with companies and resources that will help them on their learning journey from start to finish.
 I want them to find curriculum, materials, and resources that are relevant to them, their experiences, and their history.
-However, this is not exclusive to anyone who could use and appreciate the resources I share and create – I’m excited to see teachers, parents, and others find what they need.

 I graduated from high school in 2002 as a homeschool student.
 Except for writing a few exams, I hadn’t stepped foot in a public school since Kindergarten.
 Back then, there were limited options for homeschoolers, and my choice of secondary education was often looked upon with doubt.
 I’ve never regretted completing high school at home […]READ MORE